gkerr01/frameworks_and_languages_module/technical_report.md

 Conclusions
 -----------

-In conclusion, the assessment of the client and server prototypes emphasises how important frameworks are to modern software development.
+In conclusion, the client and server prototypes emphasises how important frameworks are to modern software development.
 These frameworks deliver structured, scalable, and secure solutions, adhering to best practices and significantly enhancing development efficiency.
-They follow best practices and increase develo pment efficiency while promoting security and dependability.
+They follow best practices and increase development efficiency while promoting security and dependability.
 In essence, frameworks provide a solid foundation for building resilient and secure software applications.

-To conclude, selecting the right frameworks is crucial for robust and scalable software development.
+Therefore, selecting the right frameworks is crucial for robust and scalable software development.
 Adopting established frameworks like Express for server-side development and Vue.js with Bulma for the client-side offers numerous advantages.
 Express simplifies server implementation by providing a structured, modular, and scalable architecture, enhancing security through middleware like CORS, and promoting best practices in routing and error handling.
 Its active community support ensures ongoing updates and improvements, contributing to reliability.

 On the client side, Vue.js facilitates seamless two-way data binding, making UI updates efficient and responsive.
 Coupled with Bulma's grid system and styling capabilities, it ensures a visually appealing and consistently structured user interface across devices.
 Vue.js and Bulma collectively enhance development speed, maintainability, and code readability.
 Additionally, the use of external stylesheets and CDN links ensures standardized styling and improves page loading performance.
 In summary, these chosen frameworks provide a well-balanced blend of efficiency, security, and maintainability, laying a strong foundation for developing reliable and scalable software applications.